nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User is in the midst of typing a command and request for an autocomplete option
+1. User is in the midst of typing a command and request for an autocomplete option.
-2. System searches through a dictionary and completes the command if there is a single term found Use case ends
+2. System searches through a dictionary and completes the command if there is a single term found.
+Use case ends.

 **Extensions**